 Further information about course fees and instalment options.

-Applications for our September 2017 and March 2018 i-LLM LPC are open.
+Applications for September 2017 have now closed.
+Applications for our March 2018 i-LLM LPC are open.

 Current students looking to apply to ONLY The University of Law for their LPC If you are a current University of Law student looking to apply solely to us for the LPC you will not need to provide a personal statement or reference with your application.